 Saturday 7 June, 16.30h, Cinema

 Presentation and discussion by John Oswald and Mark Gunderson (Evolution Control Committee).
-See ‘couch.club’.
+See ‘couch.club’ on page 14.

 TIM HECKER, EVOLUTION CONTROL COMMITTEE

 Saturday 7 June, 20.00h, Stables